Read in this page:

 During the first month of their life, kittens should be breastfeeding.
 This is why you shouldn't separate them from their mother before they are one month old.

-At the age of one month they can start eating kitten food.
+At the age of one month British shorthair kittens can start eating kitten food.
 In the market you will find a wide range of kitten meals, however we recommend dry kitten food.
 This comes in small kibbles that encourage kittens to crunch and help them develop stronger gum and teeth.

 For the suggested daily intake of kitten dry food, consult the table below:

-British Shorthair cats require minimal grooming to maintain their short crisp coat.
+The British cat requires minimal grooming to maintain its short crisp coat.
 Normally all that is needed is a quick brush through the coat once a week.
 Use a comb with metal bristles and an elastic grip and work through her fur from head to tail to remove dead and loose hair.
-Be extra-gentle near her chest and belly to avoid injuring your Brit.
+Be extra-gentle near the chest and belly to avoid injuring your cat.
 Take under consideration that the extremely plush coat of this breed sheds considerably during the seasonal change.
 Extra brushing is beneficial at this time to remove as much loose hair as possible before your cat swallows it and develops hairballs.

 Even clean cats can pick up fleas, especially during the summer months.
 They get fleas through the contact with infested pets or through the contact with fleas in the environment (e.g. from an infected bedding).